sehodges/jacdac-stm32g0/README.md

 You can use the line at the bottom of [CF2 patcher](https://microsoft.github.io/uf2/patcher/) to generate random numbers.

-While it's theoretically possible for a device ID collision to occur in a small network of say 100 devices, it's very unlikely unless we get many trillions of such networks.
+It's theoretically possible for a device ID collision to occur in a small network of say 200 devices.
-This, however, relies on IDs being evenly distributed (ie., random).
+With evenly distributed (ie., random) device IDs and 1 trillion such networks the probability of collision in any of them is 0.1%.
+OTOH, were we to use 32 bit IDs, with 2000 networks the collision probability in any of them is already 1%, and with 200k networks it's more 60%.

 ### Direction of packets